How to treat fungal rust disease

 Fungal rust disease is one of the most common fungal diseases that affects plants.
-Rust can spread fast to other plants nearby, so it's good to act fast to try and prevent this from happening.
+Rust can spread fast to other nearby plants, so you'll need to act fast and take precautions to prevent it from occuring in the future.

 WHAT IS FUNGAL RUST?

-Fungal rust actually refers to quite a large group of fungi that can affect plants - there are currently over 5,000 known types.
-As with most types of fungi, rust usually thrives in mild and moist conditions - with warm temperatures and low light intensity - where leaf surfaces stay wet for a prolonged time.
-Once an infection occurs, it can then spread easily from plant to plant, as the spores are carried by the wind or are passed from infected to healthy plants during watering.
-Rust can sometimes kill plants - but the most common damage is that it will reduce your plant's overall health, which can, in turn, leave it more vulnerable to other problems.
+Fungal rust actually refers to a large group of fungi that can affect plants - there are currently over 5,000 known types.
+As with most types of fungi, rust usually thrives in mild and moist conditions - with warm temperatures and low light intensity, where leaf surfaces stay wet for a prolonged period of time.
+Once an infection occurs, it can spread easily from plant to plant, as the spores are carried by the wind or are passed to healthy plants during watering.
+Rust can sometimes kill plants - but, in most cases, it will reduce your plant's overall health, which can leave it more vulnerable to other problems.

 Orange-brown or yellow (rust-colored) pustules develop on the leaf surface - often on the underside.
 These pustules contain fungal spores.
 (Note: they can also be white in color)

 The pustules may also spread to the plant’s stem